top of page

-The dulcetina style harmonium is very small and portable, but due to the small bellows and less than ideal spring force on the front reservoir bellows (which face the player), the sustain is not very good.
+The dulcetina is small and portable, but due to the small bellows and less than ideal spring force on the front reservoir bellows (which face the player), the sustain is not very good.
 Better for one or two note playing versus three or four note chords.

 Here are two useful videos to help you work on a dulcetina: